ceramic-sf/iprs-geometry/README.md

 Planetary roller screws (PRS) and inverted planetary roller screws (IPRS) are mechanisms that convert rotation into linear movement.
 A spur gear on the roller prevents roller over/under rotation.
 In a PRS the second gear is a ring gear on the nut, whereas in an IPRS, the second gear is on the screw.
 This difference results in different screw and roller geometry calculations for the PRS and IPRS mechanisms.
-In a PRS the nut radius is proportional to the roller radius, whereas in an IPRS the screw radius is proportional to the roller radius.
+The thread start count multiplied by the roller radius defines a critical radius.
+For a PRS it is the nut radius, but for an IPRS it is the screw radius.
+The remaining geometry is derived from this relationship.

 ## Introduction